 I’ll be honest, my husband still dreams of the day when he can be home and farm full time.
 He truly loves it that much.
 That is part of the reason why we are currently shopping for a larger homestead so we can utilize some of the options I’m listing farther down this post.

-But for now, he still has his town job.
+Still, for now, he still has his town job.
 Thankfully, his job is flexible.
 He usually works from 8 AM until shortly after lunch but makes a good living though he works fewer hours than most.

 So remember, homesteading doesn’t have to mean that you quit your day job.
 It just means that you use your time after work (and before) to be self-sufficient.
 You can provide your family with healthy food while also working to pay the bills that also come along with these modern times.

-However, if you get out of debt and keep your bills low enough you could potentially get by with only having to work part-time, or like my husband, work a job that is based on piece work.
+If you get out of debt and keep your bills low enough you could potentially get by with only having to work part-time, or like my husband, work a job that is based on piece work.
 That is how he can get by with working fewer hours because if you have a job based on piece work (or commission) if you work hard enough and fast enough, you make the money you need in fewer hours.

-But be prepared to budget for unsteady income as things can fluctuate with this route.
+However, be prepared to budget for unsteady income as things can fluctuate with this route.
 Either way, a town job can still work with homesteading.

 5. Work from Home

 This is the route I’m currently taking for my part of helping with the homestead bills.
-I’ve shared before, but I use to work a town job.
+I’ve shared before, but I use to work in a town job.

-But I was fortunate to be advised by my mother one day.
+Even so, I was fortunate to be advised by my mother one day.
 She said, “Jennifer, you have a college degree and have always loved to write.
 Why don’t you try that?”
 At the time I thought she was nuts because I couldn’t help but wonder who would pay me to write.

 Then I started researching, and the jobs are pretty well endless if you have the knowledge and skill.
-Even if you don’t, hopefully, you’ll have someone willing to take you under their wing and show you the ropes like I did.
+Even if you don’t, hopefully, you’ll have someone willing to take you under their wing and show you the ropes as I did.

 Either way, with Pinterest, you can figure out how to write for a living in no time.

-But if you aren’t a great writer, no worries, there are lots of other work at home jobs.
+If you aren’t a great writer, no worries, there are lots of other work at home jobs.
 You can find telephone work, you can become a virtual assistant, you can start your own blog, you can become a babysitter and run a daycare out of your home.
 There are many job opportunities available.